Must Places to Visit in Rishikesh in One Day

 About Flying Fox Rishikesh:

 Glide through the mesmerizing mountainscapes, several meters above a rippling river with this flying fox activity in Rishikesh.
-Drift away slowly, feel the speed accelerating up to 160 kmph, and glide down the wire until you see yourself around 7 m above the level of the river.
+Drift away slowly, feel the speed accelerating up to 160 kmph, and glide down the wire until you see yourself around 7 metres above the level of the river.
 Soar right above the white water rapids tied onto a series of extremely strong steel cables, which are attached by a harness and pulley.

 Camp Location: Shivpuri, Rishikesh